Frontline (Australian TV series)

-Frontline is an Australian comedy television series which satirised Australian television current affairs programmes and reporting.
-It ran for three series of 13 half-hour episodes and was broadcast on ABC1 in 1994, 1995 and 1997.
+Frontline is an Australian comedy television series which satirised Australian television current affairs programs and reporting.
+It ran for three series of 13 half-hour episodes and was broadcast on ABC TV in 1994, 1995 and 1997.

 Production

 The series was written, directed and produced by Jane Kennedy, Santo Cilauro, Rob Sitch and Tom Gleisner.
 They created and performed in the television shows The D-Generation and The Late Show before creating Frontline (as well as Funky Squad between series 1 and 2 of Frontline).
 After Frontline they moved into feature films, making several popular Australian movies including The Castle and The Dish, and hosted The Panel for several years, before moving on to Thank God You're Here and later Have You Been Paying Attention?.

 The series was partly inspired by a 60 Minutes special "Has the media gone too far?".
 It bears some similarity to the UK series Drop the Dead Donkey.